ssypachev/nvrng/README.md

 Some predefined vocabularies can be found in `vocabularies` folder in [repository](https://github.com/ssypachev/nvrng/tree/master/vocabularies)

-Please, make pull request to find any errors in words or if you have any other vocabulary to suggest.
+Please, make pull request if found any errors or if you have any other vocabulary to suggest.

 ## Methods